cabloy/zova/README.md

 1. Define `render` as a local bean using `@Local` to register it in the ioc container
 2. Write rendering logic using the `tsx` syntax in the `render` method
-3. Directly obtain the value of `counter` by vanilla javaScript
+3. Directly obtain the value of `counter` by vanilla javascript

 ## Stay In Touch